freqtrade/freqtrade/docs/freqai-spice-rack.md

     "freqai_identifier": "spicey-id",
 ```

 Which tells `FreqAI` to set up a pre-set `FreqAI` instance automatically under the hood with preset parameters.
-Now the user can access a suite of custom `FreqAI` supercharged indicators inside their strategy:
+Now the user can access a suite of custom `FreqAI` supercharged indicators inside their strategy by placing the following code into `populate_indicators`:

 ```python
         dataframe['dissimilarity_index'] = self.freqai.spice_rack(